How To Check For Testicular Cancer

 It is normal for the testicles to be slightly different in size.
 It is also normal for one to hang lower than the other.

 The epididymis (tube that carries sperm) is behind the top of each testicle.
 It feels like a soft, coiled tube.
 It is common to get harmless cysts or benign lumps in the epididymis.
-Treatment for these may vary.
+The treatment for these can vary.

-Other conditions can cause lumps or swellings, and most lumps are not cancer.
+Other conditions can cause lumps or swellings, and most lumps are not cancer (non-cancerous).
 But it is important you get your doctor to check anything unusual as soon as possible.

 Doctors are used to dealing with problems like this.
-If you feel embarrassed about seeing your GP, you can go to your local sexual health clinic.
+If you feel embarrassed about talking to your GP, you can go to your local sexual health clinic.

 Useful resources